 The following spring, Thatcher – with support from, among others, former Labour minister Peter Shore, Liberal Democrat MP David Alton and the Sun newspaper – threw her weight behind a campaign for a referendum on the ratification of Maastricht, pouring further fuel on the Eurosceptic fires now blazing on Major’s backbenches.
 But on 1 November 1993, the treaty entered force, creating the European Union.
 By that point the Tory Party was irrevocably split on the issue.
 Even before the ascent of Anthony Charles Lynton Blair nine months later, the Major government was almost certainly toast.

 Johnson remained the Telegraph‘s man in Europe throughout this tumult, until early 1994.
 Upon arrival, he encountered a British press corps that was broadly sympathetic to the community.
 Perhaps spying a Eurosceptic gap in the market, he began instead to file reports that took a strongly critical line.
-It was claimed that this made him the Iron Lady’s favourite journalist; certainly he cultivated a devoted readership on the Right of her party.
+It was claimed that this made him Thatcher’s favourite journalist; certainly he cultivated a devoted readership on the Right of her party.
 As he later put it on BBC Radio 4’s Desert Island Discs, he was

 sort of chucking these rocks over the garden wall and I listened to this amazing crash from the greenhouse next door over in England as everything I wrote from Brussels was having this amazing, explosive effect on the Tory party.
 And it really gave me this, I suppose, rather weird sense of power.